-If you’re Garden Room is in a straightforward position then you‘ll have a little more flexibility with who you go with for your base works.
+If your Garden Room is in a straightforward position then you‘ll have a little more flexibility with who you go with for your base works.

 But sometimes, it’s not that simple.

-For example, if you have difficult, non-practical access, you can’t excavate the ground, or you just don’t want to impact the environment in the way that a concrete plinth would, then you’ll need to look at another solution.
+For example, if you have complex, non-practical access, can’t excavate the ground, or just don’t want to impact the environment in the way a concrete plinth would, then you’ll need to look at another solution.

-If this is the case then we are really happy to recommend No More Digging (NMD).
+If this is the case then we are really happy to recommend Ground Screws Scotland.

-No More Digging offer a range of ground screws, which are low carbon alternatives to traditional concrete plinth foundations.
-They can be installed in sites with difficult access.
+Ground Screws Scotland offers a range of ground screws, which are low-carbon alternatives to traditional concrete plinth foundations.
+They can be installed on sites with difficult access.
 Not only that but they are better for the environment and generally save you some money too.

-How much does it cost for No More Digging to install a Ground Screw base?
+How much does it cost for Ground Screws Scotland to install a Ground Screw base?